prasad-vamer/dockerized-react-boilerplate/README.md

 ### 3. `react_router_6-23-0`
 The [react_router_6-23-0](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/react_router_6-23-0) branch is a template for React projects that includes React Router 6.23.0 and Tailwind CSS.
 The project consist of configurations till `react_ts_twcss` and has been cleaned up and organized into `Components` and `Container` directories to follow react atomic design folder structure.
 The `Container` directory includes sample pages demonstrating the implementation of React Router.
 This branch is an ideal starting point for React projects utilizing Tailwind CSS and React Router.

+### 4. `shadcn_ui`

+The [shadcn_ui](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/shadcn_ui) branch is a template for React projects that includes shadcn.
+The project consist of configurations till `react_router_6-23-0`.
+If you are planning to implement shadcn components in your library this branch will be the better starting point for React projects.

 ## Prerequisites